ca-gip/kubi/Readme.md

 # General

-Namespaces and Rolebindings are automaticaly created and managed by Kubi.
-Kubi parse the LDAP group and find the `namespace`and the `role`.
+Namespaces and Rolebindings are automatically created and managed by Kubi.
+Kubi parse the LDAP group and find the `namespace` and the `role`.
-The first part (from the righ) is the role, and the second is the namespace.
+The first part (from the right) is the role, and the second is the namespace.

 The `_` is used to split Role and Namespace, the pattern is `<whatever>_<namespace>_<role>`.
 Namespace must be DNS1123 compatible and can´t exceed 63 characters ( kubernetes constraint ).